cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 We mentioned in the beginning that the
 [quickstart guide](http://cloudnative-pg.io/documentation/current/quickstart/)
 takes you through adding Prometheus / Grafana monitoring for your database cluster.
-It would not be difficult to publish Prometheus metrics from your webapp too, and have a dashboard for your full system.
+It would not be difficult to publish Prometheus metrics for your webserver too, and have a dashboard for your full system.

 The point is that you have at your disposal an environment where you can test disaster recovery, realistic loads, scaling, upgrades, and any other day-2